lzim/teampsd/docs/ms_teams_guide.md

 ### Disappeared Meeting

-To find a meeting call's screen once you've clicked out of the meeting to look elsewhere on Temas (i.e you needed to respond to a ping, when to look for a link in a discussion thread, etc.):
+To find a meeting call's screen once you've clicked out of the meeting to look elsewhere on Teams (i.e you needed to respond to a ping, when to look for a link in a discussion thread, etc.):

 Minimize the Teams browser completely by clicking on the middle (-) button at the top header of the browser: